Can You Waive Lien Rights Before Starting Work?

 The lone yellow state in the chart is Wisconsin, wherein we report that the “law is conflicting.”
 While it is nice to think of our legislatures being super efficient at writing laws, it is not uncommon for laws to conflict with one another and overlap.
 That seems to be the case in Wisconsin as it relates to the no lien clause.

 For instance, WSA § 779.03 provides that “No agreement by anyone other than claimant may invalidate lien.
 Subject to § 779.05, a lien claimant may waive the lien…by a writing signed by the lien claimant, but no action by nor agreement between any other persons shall invalidate the lien.”

-The referenced §779.05 looks bad for lien claimants, and seems to suggest that Wisconsin is like Virginia, Colorado, and Nevada, in that claimants are allowed to waive their lien rights before work and/or before receiving payment.
+The referenced §779.05 looks bad for lien claimants, and seems to suggest that Wisconsin is like Colorado and Nevada, in that claimants are allowed to waive their lien rights before work and/or before receiving payment.
 See this quote from the provision:

 (1) Any document signed by a lien claimant or potential claimant and purporting to be a waiver of construction lien rights under this subchapter, is valid and binding as a waiver whether or not consideration was paid therefor and whether the document was signed before or after the labor, services, materials, plans, or specifications were performed, furnished, or procured, or contracted for.
 Any ambiguity in such document shall be construed against the person signing it.

 But, this is challenged by another Wisconsin statute, governing construction contracts, § 779.135, which provides:

 The following provisions in contracts for the improvement of land in this state are void: